-If you suffer from premenstrual syndrome, then these tips for reducing period cramps, cravings, and PMS symptoms may help you find menstrual pain relief.
+If you suffer from premenstrual syndrome, these five tips for reducing period cramps, cravings, and PMS symptoms will help.
 Your hormones may be going haywire, but premenstrual syndrome and menstrual pain doesn’t have to take you down!

 “In the week or so before their periods start, many women experience a collection of uncomfortable symptoms known as premenstrual syndrome,” writes Dr Mary Jane Minkin in Women’s Health For Life.
 “Bloating, migraines, and moodiness are just a few of the things that can make life difficult.
 But there are various ways in which you can ease the symptoms.”